cyuanqi920/Neural-Networks-with-Numpy/README.md

 Yo... this will be a quick tutorial on how to use the code.
 My code is made based on the numpy module.
-Firstly save the code into a file named file.py
+Firstly, save the code (DeepNN.py) into a file named anyname.py

-import file
+import anyname
 import numpy as np

 train_x = np.array([[0,1,2,3,4,5,6,7,8,9,  10,11,12,13,14,15,16,17,18,19],